 (2) Where relevant, actions should be taken from EN 1991, otherwise they should be specified by the relevant authority or, where not specified, as agreed for a specific project by the relevant parties.

-(3) In the case of piled foundations, actions due to vertical or transverse ground movements (e.g. down-drag, passive loading due to horizontal movement etc.) should be assessed in accordance with prEN 1997-1 and prEN 1997-3.
+(3) In the case of piled foundations, actions due to vertical or transverse ground movements (e.g. down-drag, passive loading due to horizontal movement, etc.) should be assessed in accordance with prEN 1997-1 and prEN 1997-3.

 (4) The actions transmitted to the structure through the ground should be assessed by using models selected in accordance with prEN 1997-1 or should be taken as specified by the relevant authority or, where not specified, as agreed for a specific project by the relevant parties.